FarronF/limerick-council-meetings/meetings/2020/01/20-Monthly Meeting of Metropolitan District of Limerick/Minutes -  Monthly Meeting of Metropolitan District of Limerick - 16th December 2019.md

  Maria Woods on the passing of her mother, Maureen Woods.

-Members observed a minutes silence in their memory.--- 2
+Members observed a minutes silence in their memory.
+---
+2

 (b)